linuxmuster/linuxmuster-linuxclient7/README.md

 Primary maintainer | dorian@itsblue.de / andreas.till@netzint.de

 \* Event though this is not an official package, pull requests and issues are being looked at.
 ** The linuxmuster community consits of people who are nice and happy to help.
-They are not directly involed in the development though, and might not be able to help in any case.
+They are not directly involved in the development though, and might not be able to help in any case.